openstack/openstack-manuals/doc/networking-guide/source/config-ovs-dpdk.rst

 refer to the `DPDK <http://dpdk.org/>`__ website.

-OVS with DPDK, or OVS-DPDK, can be used to provide high-performance networking between instances on OpenStack Compute nodes.
+OVS with DPDK, or OVS-DPDK, can be used to provide high-performance networking between instances on OpenStack compute nodes.

 Prerequisites
 -------------